Sate Sauce – Vietnamese Lemongrass Chili Oil

-Sốt Sa Tế (Vietnamese Sate Sauce, Vietnamese Lemongrass Chili Oil, or Vietnamese Chili Oil) is a versatile condiment that brings a spicy, aromatic kick to many Vietnamese dishes.
-I
+Sốt Sa Tế (Vietnamese Lemongrass Chili Oil) is a bold, aromatic condiment that adds a spicy kick to noodles, soups, dipping sauces, marinades, and grilled or stir-fried dishes.

 Close-up photo of a jar filled with vibrant red Vietnamese Sate Sauce or Vietnamese Chili Oil, showcasing its rich and spicy aroma.
 The sauce is made from crushed chili peppers, lemongrass, garlic, and other flavorful ingredients, adding a delightful kick to Vietnamese cuisine.